xonev/StevenOxley.com/hugo/content/blog/conquer-your-main-quest.md

 Once we had abandoned, offloaded, or completed our side quests, we were finally able to make some progress and eventually complete our main quest.
 I'll tell you more about that in future articles.

 In the meantime: what's your main quest right now?
 What side quests are standing in your way?
 Are there any you should abandon?
 Offload?
 Complete?

+## Join My Mailing List
+I have a mailing list where I write about topics that would be relevant to people who are just getting started creating or evolving a [platform](https://platformengineering.org/blog/what-is-platform-engineering) for their organization, or those that handle the platform responsibilities at companies that don't have a dedicated platform team.
+If that sounds interesting to you, sign up for my mailing list below!

+<script async src="https://eomail6.com/form/969cad3c-5ae6-11f0-97e8-b7e8ac832f27.js" data-form="969cad3c-5ae6-11f0-97e8-b7e8ac832f27"></script>